durr1602/gyoza/config/README.md

 ### Number of mitotic generations

 Please provide an excel file containing the number of mitotic generations.
 The file should be named `nbgen.xlsx` and be located in the `config/project_files` folder.
 Here is [an example](project_files/nbgen.xlsx).
 The file should contain **exactly** the following columns: one for each of your sample attributes + Replicate + Timepoint and finally "Nb_gen" that will contain the number of mitotic generations.
+Fill this last column with 1 if you don't want to normalize with growth data.

 ### Codon table